Hydrat-Agency/laravel-2fa/README.md

 ## Cutom notification

 This package uses the laravel [notifications](https://laravel.com/docs/8.x/notifications) system.
-The built-in notification is `Hydrat\Laravel2FA\Notifications\TwoFactorToken`, which sends the two-factor token to the user via mail.
+The built-in notification `TwoFactorToken` sends the two-factor token to the user via mail.

 You can extend this notification and configure other channels such as [SMS](https://laravel.com/docs/8.x/notifications#sms-notifications) by extending this class :